DaveBakker/extint/README.md

 ## Other information
 This module is distributed with the [BSD license](LICENSE.md): you can do whatever you want with it, as long as you keep my name in it.

+If you find a bug, please file them [here](https://github.com/DaveBakker/extint/issues).